 Although it is normal for babies to grunt while they are working hard in this position, we do not want them to become overly frustrated or to cry inconsolably.
 One of the best ways to help babies enjoy this time a little more is to engage with them and start slowly.
 Get down to eye level with your baby while they are lying on their tummy and talk or sing to them for a few seconds at a time.

-As mentioned above, babies can start tummy time laying on your chest as early as day one of their life (unless otherwise specified by your doctor).
+As mentioned above, babies can start tummy time lying on your chest as early as one day old (unless otherwise specified by your doctor).
 Place and hold the baby on your chest while you are seated or lying down and talk to him or her.
-Babies usually enjoy this position because of the closeness and skin to skin contact with their parent/caregiver.
+Babies usually enjoy this position because of the closeness and skin-to-skin contact with their parent/caregiver.
 Watch them try to lift their head ever so slightly.
 This is hard work for them, so give them praise and smile!

 2. Use a Boppy Pillow